 Drowsy driving occurs more often than it should.
-According to the AAA Foundation for Traffic Safety, driver fatigue was responsible for 21% of all motor vehicle crashes which resulted in fatalities.
+According to the AAA Foundation for Traffic Safety, driver fatigue was responsible for 21 percent of all motor vehicle crashes that resulted in fatalities.
 One third of crashes involving a drowsy driver also resulted in serious injuries.
-To put things into more quantifiable numbers, drowsy driving is an influential factor in approximately 328,000 crashes a year.
+To put things into more quantifiable numbers, drowsy driving is a factor in approximately 328,000 crashes a year.
 A third of those crashes resulted in injuries, and 6,400 were fatal collisions.

-Recent surveys conducted on behalf of the CDC show that 4.2% of people surveyed openly admitted to falling asleep at least once behind the wheel in a recent thirty day period.
-The Gallup Organization also surveyed 4,000 drivers in the U.S, and results showed that 37% reported falling asleep at least once.
+Recent surveys conducted on behalf of the CDC show that 4.2 percent of people surveyed openly admitted to falling asleep at least once behind the wheel in a recent thirty day period.
+The Gallup Organization also surveyed 4,000 drivers in the U.S, and the results showed that 37 percent reported falling asleep at least once.
 The study also showed that males were twice as likely as their female counterparts to drive while drowsy.

 According to the American Academy of Sleep Medicine, here are a few common signs of driving while fatigued: